MartiONE/flask-proxy-judge/README.md

 # flask-proxy-judge

-Simple flask-based judge for proxies
+Simple flask-based judge for proxies.
+JSON response with /json

+Prepared to be deployed with Heroku.